Donate to State of Wisconsin Historical Marker

 Swedish American Historical Society of Wisconsin seeking donations for new State of Wisconsin Historical Marker

 March 2023, Hartland, WI: The Swedish American Historical Society of Wisconsin (SAHSWI) is seeking donations for a new state of Wisconsin historical marker.
-The marker will be titled “Gustav Unonius, New Upsala, and the Scandinavian Parish.”
-Gustav Unonius was a Swedish immigrant who established Wisconsin’s first Swedish settlement on Pine Lake in 1841 and had an impact on the Lake Country area as a pastor.
+The marker will be titled “Gustaf Unonius, New Upsala, and the Scandinavian Parish.”
+Gustaf Unonius was a Swedish immigrant who established Wisconsin’s first Swedish settlement on Pine Lake in 1841 and had an impact on the Lake Country area as a pastor.
 The historical marker will be located on the grounds of St. Anskar’s Episcopal Church N48W31340 Hill Rd (Hwy 83) in Hartland.

 Swedish American Historical Society of Wisconsin is a 501(c)3 organization.
 All donations are tax deductible.